 Real world experiences of people with ASD

 In another vein of research using a totally different approach, we use qualitative methods to explore the lived experiences of people on the autism spectrum as they navigate their everyday lives.
-We appreciate the richness of the insights that can be gathered when interviewing people and simply asking them how they experience and process social information.
+We appreciate the richness of the insights that can be gathered through participant observations in a variety of real world contexts, as well as through interviewing people and simply asking them how they experience and process social information.
+Here, we particularly focus on inclusive educational contexts and social inclusion, from the perspective of persons with a diagnosis.
 We also collect information about lived experiences of people with ASD by coding and conducting qualitative analyses of posts found in online web forums designed specifically for people on the spectrum.